Tulane Home Tulane Shield logo linking to site home page

 Healthy Neighborhoods Project

-Dr. Katherine Theall leads The Healthy Neighborhoods Project (HNP), which is a collaborative effort between five organizations: Tulane University (Schools of Public Health and Tropical Medicine and Architecture), the Tulane Mary Amelia Women's Center, the Institute of Women and Ethnic Studies (IWES), Columbia University, and the City of New Orleans.
-HNP is aimed at testing a population level, community approach to better health, safety and well-being.
+The Healthy Neighborhoods Project (HNP) is a collaborative effort between five organizations: Tulane University (Schools of Public Health and Tropical Medicine and Architecture), the Tulane Mary Amelia Women's Center, the Institute of Women and Ethnic Studies (IWES), Columbia University, the City of New Orleans, and the Center for Employment Opportunities.
+HNP is aimed at testing a population level, community approach to better health, safety and well-being, particularly for youth and family violence.
 Results will be aimed at developing scalable models that can be used in other cities and an overall goal of making all neighborhoods in New Orleans vibrant and thriving places to live.
-This research suggests that improved violence screening and prevention services during prenatal care may reduce maternal death.
-This work is supported in part by the Robert Wood Johnson Foundation (76131) and the Eunice Kennedy Shriver National Institute of Child Health and Human Development, National Institutes of Health (R01HD095609)
+This work is supported in part by the Robert Wood Johnson Foundation (76131) and the Eunice Kennedy Shriver National Institute of Child Health and Human Development, National Institutes of Health (R01HD095609).

 Comprehensive Alcohol and HIV Research Center (CARC)